Cauebf/form-validation/README.md

 ## 🚀 About the Code Sample

 The code sample focuses on implementing form validation through JavaScript.
 Upon form submission, the script checks input values, and provides visual feedback.
 Empty fields trigger red borders and display "required field" messages, while filled fields turn borders green.
+Notably, the code is designed to be responsive across various devices.

 ## 💻 Technologies Used